putragraha/contrib-kickoff/README.md

 - Jetpack Room, for storing data in local as cache, supporting offline capabilities
 - Hilt, for dependency injection
 - Glide, as image loader
-- Jetpacking Paging 3, for handling pagination
+- Jetpack Paging 3, for handling pagination